 In the case of commercial prospecting, the processing consists in analyzing some of your data in order to establish profiles that correspond to you.
 These profiles allow us to send you personalized offers that are better adapted to your needs, expectations or situation.

 For each of these profiling processes, a thorough analysis is performed to determine whether the processing should be based on your consent, Lydia's legitimate interest, or another legal basis (performance of a contract, legal obligation).

 If profiling is based on your consent: we ensure that your consent is obtained, after having informed you in an explicit and transparent manner about the use of your personal data.
 We also allow you to withdraw your consent at any time.

 If the profiling is based on Lydia's legitimate interest: we will have conducted a prior analysis to ensure, for each proposed processing, that your interests and fundamental rights are respected and that you have a reasonable expectation that your data will be used in this context.
 We allow you to object to such processing at any time, in accordance with the conditions set forth in the regulations and in the manner described in Article 6.

 In cases where Lydia implements data processing involving fully automated decision-making, including profiling, and producing legal effects you

 We may also use your personal information to process data about you or that significantly affects you on one of the following legal bases: your consent, the performance of a contract, Lydia's legitimate interest or a legal obligation.
 Such processing is carried out in accordance with applicable regulations and with appropriate safeguards.

-In the event that this profiling has legal consequences for you, as for example in the case of the use of risk assessment processing for the granting of credit (scoring), you may request the intervention of a human being, in particular in order to obtain a re-examination of your situation, to express your own point of view, to obtain an explanation of the decision taken or to challenge the decision.
+In the event that this profiling has legal consequences for you, you may request the intervention of a human being, in particular in order to obtain a re-examination of your situation, to express your own point of view, to obtain an explanation of the decision taken or to challenge the decision.